bugzilla/bugzilla/docs/en/rst/upgrading/upgrading-with-git.rst

    upgrading to and all intermediate versions, particularly the "Notes for Upgraders" sections, if present.

+   XXX We need to make these more accessible - they are currently rather hard to find.
+We could collate them on a single page with no intervening cruft.

 #.
 Run the :ref:`sanity-check` on your installation.
 Attempt to fix all
    warnings that the page produces before you go any further, or it's possible that you may experience problems during your upgrade.